Skip to main content

 • FE and Professional Learning Portfolio II

-• Block Practice I
+• Field Experience II - Block Practice I

 Students undertake English language enhancement courses offered by the Department of English Language Education, and Chinese and Putonghua courses offered by the Centre for Language in Education to meet the Language Exit Requirements for English and Putonghua of the University.